Anti-Bribery and Corruption

-Yapı Kredi has embraced the ten principles of the United Nations Global Compact, which require organizations to achieve higher standards in ethical practice, and shape their operations accordingly.
-Yapı Kredi stands firmly against all kinds of bribery and corruption, and is determined to ensure compliance with applicable laws, regulations and principles, and for this purpose has issued a Bribery and Anti – Corruption Policy.
-Committed to operate with the highest standards of integrity and consistency, Yapı Kredi has prepared its Code of Ethics and Business Conduct, which was approved by the Board of Directors.
+Yapı Kredi has embraced the 10 principles of the United Nations Global Compact, which require organizations to achieve higher standards in ethical conduct and shape their operations accordingly.
+Yapı Kredi stands firmly against all kinds of bribery and corruption activities and is determined to ensure compliance with applicable laws, regulations and principles; for this purpose has issued an Anti-Bribery and Corruption Policy.
+At the same time, committed to operate with the highest standards of integrity and consistency, Yapı Kredi has prepared its Code of Ethics and Business Conduct, which was approved by the Board of Directors.

-Bribery and Anti – Corruption Policy, and Code of Ethics and Business Conduct have been shared with all Yapı Kredi employees and managers, and are instantly and easily accessible via internal communication channels (intranet and internal announcements).
-In order to broaden employee awareness on the issue, employees are reminded of the rules of conduct on a monthly basis.
+Anti-Bribery and Corruption Policy and Code of Ethics and Business Conduct have been shared with all Yapı Kredi employees and managers are instantly and easily accessible via internal communication channels (intranet and internal announcements).
+In order to broaden employee awareness on the issue, employees are reminded of the rules of ethical conduct on a monthly basis.
 These policies are published on the Yapı Kredi website for the information of all business partners and stakeholders.

 All employees, including newly recruited personnel, provide a written declaration of commitment to the Code of Ethics and Business Conduct.
-Furthermore, the Bribery and Anti – Corruption Policy has been added to the group of documents shared with new employees during the recruitment process, to ensure that they are fully aware of anti-bribery and anti-corruption issues.
+Furthermore, the Anti-Bribery and Corruption Policy has been added to the group of documents shared with new employees during the recruitment process, to raise their awareness of anti-bribery and corruption issues.

-All Yapı Kredi employees and managers undergo regular in-class training or distance learning programs as regards the Bribery and Anti – Corruption Policy, and Code of Ethics and Business Conduct.
-Completion of these programs is mandatory for employees, who have to pass exams with the desired score in order to be considered as successful.
+All Yapı Kredi employees and managers undergo regular in-class training or e-learning programs as regards the Anti-Bribery and Corruption Policy and Code of Ethics and Business Conduct.
+Completion of these trainings are mandatory for all employees, who have to pass exams with the desired score in order to be considered as successful.

-Employees of suppliers are provided with video training on anti-bribery and anti – corruption issues..
-Likewise, subcontractor firms’ employees who work at Yapı Kredi facilities are offered a distance learning program on fighting bribery and corruption, participation in which is obligatory.
+Employees of suppliers are provided with video training anti-bribery and corruption issues.
+Likewise, subcontractor firms’ employees who work at Yapı Kredi facilities are offered an e-learning program on anti-bribery and corruption, participation in which is obligatory.

-As part of its Anti-Corruption Program, Yapı Kredi demands its suppliers to operate in compliance with Yapı Kredi's anti-corruption policies, and ensure that their employees embrace the principles embodied in these policies and shape their activities accordingly.
+As part of its Anti-Corruption Program, Yapı Kredi demands its suppliers to operate in compliance with Yapı Kredi's Anti-Bribery and Corruption policies and ensure that their employees embrace the principles embodied in these policies and shape their activities accordingly.
 To this end, relevant clauses have been included in contracts signed with suppliers.
 Yapı Kredi has also issued its “Principles on Fighting Corruption in the Acquisition Process of Intermediaries, Suppliers and Contractors”.
 Accordingly, due-diligence is carried out prior to signing a contract with such companies.
-Audits in this regard have been initiated as of 2015.

-Yapı Kredi has established confidential and anonymous communication channels for addressing queries on ethical conduct and corruption and bribery-related issues, as well as for reporting violations of rules or suspicious activities.
-In order to raise awareness, employees are periodically reminded of the Bribery and Anti – Corruption Policy, and the Code of Ethics and Business Conduct.
-Further information on reporting channels for ethics, bribery and corruption-related issues may be found in the Yapı Kredi Statement on Whistleblowing.
+Yapı Kredi has established confidential and anonymous communication channels for addressing queries on ethical conduct and anti-bribery and corruption issues, as well as for reporting violations of rules or suspicious activities.
+In order to raise awareness, employees are periodically reminded of the Anti-Bribery and Corruption Policy and the Code of Ethics and Business Conduct.
+Further information on reporting channels for ethics, anti-bribery and corruption related issues may be found in the Yapı Kredi Statement on Whistleblowing.
 Yapı Kredi Statement of Whistleblowing may be found here.

 In addition to the existing regulations and anti-corruption policies in effect, Yapı Kredi has also developed its own Anti-Corruption Program.
-In this context, the Bank has established a risk methodology to ensure effective operation of analysis, evaluation and decision-making mechanisms on the fight against corruption.
+In this context, the Bank has established a risk methodology to ensure effective operation of analysis, evaluation and decision-making mechanisms against bribery and corruption.

 Within the scope of the risk assessment methodology;

-- Secure and reliable information channels are established to allow employees to report on these issues,
+- Secure and reliable whistleblowing channels are established to allow employees to report on these issues.

 - Information is provided as regards the necessity to register all transactions accurately in the official ledgers and records, as well as the obligation to avoid any unexplained or unregistered accounts, funds or assets and transactions in this scope, under any condition.

 Yapı Kredi has identified high-risk areas within the scope of its efforts to identify and mitigate the risk of corruption and bribery.
-Joint efforts have been carried out with the relevant departments in areas with the potential of being the most sensitive area with regards to corruption and bribery.
-The purpose of the risk assessment is to identify the ratio of the main risk areas over the total corruption risk, perform second degree controls, establish transparent processes to this end, and identify other potential anti-bribery and corruption measures.
+Joint efforts have been carried out with the relevant departments in areas with the potential of being the most sensitive area with regards to anti-bribery and corruption.
+The purpose of the risk assessment is to identify the ratio of the main risk areas over the total corruption risk, perform second level controls, establish transparent processes to this end and identify other potential anti-bribery and corruption measures.
 The results obtained through these efforts carried out with the relevant departments are submitted to the Audit Committee and additional training programs have been scheduled.

 In accordance with its principles of transparency and accountability, Yapı Kredi aims to take its fight against bribery and corruption one step further with new practices designed to prevent high-risk activities.
 Accordingly, Yapı Kredi has become a member of the Association for Ethics and Reputation (TEID).
-With its innovative efforts and initiatives in ethics, bribery and corruption-related issues, TEID provides support and guidance to Yapı Kredi.
-Yapı Kredi cooperates with TEID with a view to identifying its bribery and corruption risks, which play a significant role on its sustainability and corporate governance performance, as well as for consultation on its Bribery and Anti – Corruption Policy for improvements in related reporting mechanisms.
+With its innovative efforts and initiatives in ethics, anti-bribery and corruption related issues, TEID provides support and guidance to Yapı Kredi.
+Yapı Kredi cooperates with TEID with a view to identifying its bribery and corruption risks, which play a significant role on its sustainability and corporate governance performance, as well as for consultation on its Anti-Bribery and Corruption Policy for improvements in related reporting mechanisms.
 Yapı Kredi’s practices in this area have been reviewed by TEID, which provided comments and feedback.
-Necessary activities were performed as the consequence of the feeback received, thereby the stakeholder dialogue process was completed.
+Necessary activities were performed as the consequence of the feedback received, thereby the stakeholder dialogue process was completed.

-Further information on Yapı Kredi’s Bribery and Anti – Corruption Policy, Code of Ethics and Business Conduct, as well as Statement on Whistleblowing may be found here.
+Further information on Yapı Kredi’s Anti Bribery and Corruption Policy, Code of Ethics and Business Conduct, as well as Declaration of Whistleblowing Channels may be found here.